Rethink call over free ATM changes

 Which? calls for a rethink over free ATM changes

-An "urgent review" of proposed changes to the ATM network is needed to ensure people are not left isolated, according to Which?
+An "urgent review" of plans to cut the fees paid by banks to UK cash machine operators has been urged by consumer rights group Which?.

-The consumer rights group claims proposals to reduce fees for card machine operators could lead to closures of free-to-use machines.
+It warned the proposals to reduce the amount paid could lead to operators closing free-to-use machines.

-Research suggests one in five (19%) people in rural Scotland believes the nearest free ATM is too far to walk.
+LINK administers the interchange fee, which is paid by card issuers (banks and building societies) to ATM operators, who are often independent companies such as Cardtronics and Notemachine.

-LINK, the network responsible for 82% of all UK cash machine withdrawals, has announced a reduction of fees from 25p to 20p per withdrawal over four years.
+It argues that more than 80% of the UK's 54,000 free-to-use ATMs are within 300m of each other, making the system inefficient.

-Critics fear this will lead to fewer free ATMs as operators decide they are not worth the trouble.
+LINK has announced a reduction of fees from 25p to 20p per withdrawal over four years in order to stop the growth in ATM numbers, which has occurred despite declining consumer demand for using cash.

-LINK points out there will be no change for free ATMs one kilometre or more from the next free ATM.
+Critics fear the change could lead to fewer free ATMs as operators decide they are not worth the trouble.

-It also plans to increase the subsidy for machines in rural or less well-off areas.
+LINK said that, as well as maintaining the current fee for ATMs one kilometre or more from the next free ATM, it also plans to increase the subsidy for machines in rural or less well-off areas.

 But both the Federation of Small Businesses and Which? are calling on the Payment Systems Regulator to intervene.